 - A sign at Funland advertises "Wiener in Hand."◊

 - Steven orders a large pizza for two.
 Then in the background, Ronaldo does a Spit Take: "Steven's PREGNANT?!"
 Sadly, CN UK decided to cut it out.

 - One of the games at the arcade is a rhythm game called "Meat Beat Mania".
 It repeatedly states "Shake that meat!"
-As expected, this didn't make it past the UK censors, who changed it to "Beat Mania", but didnt redub any of the lines, and only made visual edits, making it rather pointless.
+As expected, this didn't make it past the UK censors, who shortened it to "Beat Mania", but didnt redub any of the lines, and only made visual edits, making it rather pointless.

 - During the Fusion Dance needed to form Opal, Amethyst does the Stanky Leg dance, which involves shaking her rear at Pearl.
 Needless to say, Pearl isn't amused.

 - When Steven magically grows up (without realizing the physical changes he's undergoing), he tries playing a game of Whackerman at the arcade, but soon moves on.But a boy on the cusp of manhood can't spend the whole day whackering.

 - Unfortunately, the CN Philippines and UK airings of the episode cut the line out.
 Bummer.

 - Later, while he's actually talking about a special cape and crown his dad gave him, he asks Lars and Sadie to help him "into [his] birthday suit."
 Sadie chases him out with a stool.